-In this paper we present two escrowed decryption schemes, which are public-key encryption schemes that allow an escrow authority to decrypt messages; the core characteristic of an escrowed decryption scheme is that this decryption is done without escrowing users' secret keys, but only the decryption capability, and that it requires the participation of third-party entities called custodians.
-In other words, the decryption capability is "escrowed" to the custodians.
+In this study, we present two EDSs, which are PKE schemes that allow an EA to decrypt messages; the core characteristic of an EDS is that this decryption is done without escrowing users' secret keys, but only the decryption capability, and that it requires the participation of third-party entities called custodians.
+In other words, the decryption capability is 'escrowed' to the custodians.

-In our proposed schemes we construct the escrow decryption capability using techniques from proxy re-encryption.
-The basic idea is to use the conventional PKE-based functions of the PRE scheme (i.e., encryption and decryption) as a regular PKE scheme, and to use the re-encryption function to define the escrowed decryption capability.
-Our solution, inspired by the Accountable Escrow Encryption scheme from [4], solves some of the problems that arise in said scheme, such as removing the possibility of a collusion of custodians, as well as halves communication costs, since the escrow decryption procedure only takes one round of queries to the custodians (instead of two in the original scheme).

-We also propose a security model for escrowed decryption schemes, which considers security against three types of adversaries, namely the escrow authority, the custodians, and external entities.
-All of these models are based on the traditional indistinguishability notion (IND), although extended to our particular setting.
-Additionally, in this paper we focus only in indistinguishability against chosen-plaintext attacks (IND-CPA).
+In our proposed schemes, we construct the escrow decryption capability using techniques from proxy re-encryption.
+The basic idea is to use the conventional PKE-based functions of the PRE scheme (i.e. encryption and decryption) as a regular PKE scheme, and to use the re-encryption function to define the escrowed decryption capability.
+Our solution is inspired by the accountable escrow encryption scheme from Liu et al. [4] and can be seen as an efficient alternative as it halves the communication costs since the escrow decryption procedure only takes one round of queries to the custodians (instead of two in the original scheme).
+We also propose a security model for EDSs, which considers security against three types of adversaries, namely the EA, the custodians, and external entities.
+All of these models are based on the traditional IND, although extended to our particular setting.
+Additionally, in this study, we focus only on IND-CPA.

-As future work, it is necessary to further formalize the security notions of this new cryptosystem.
-In particular, it is interesting to define an equivalent of CCA-security on this context, and to propose a solution that satisfies this notion.
+As future work, it is necessary to further formalise the security notions of this new cryptosystem.
+In particular, it is interesting to define an equivalent of chosen-ciphertext attack (CCA)-security on this context and to propose a solution that satisfies this notion.
 Another line of research is to reduce the trust requirements of the scheme, in particular with respect to the CA. In order to solve this, a possible extension is that the custodians have also a private key, so that the CA cannot do anything with the escrow shares.

-Acknowledgments
+Acknowledgments 9